BillJr99/Ursinus-CSPedagogy/_pages/Labs/lab-pogil.md

 info:
   coursenum: CS352
   points: 10
+  submission: "Submit documents for your activity, facilitator's guide, and reflection.
+You may include a ZIP file of any supplemental materials."
   goals:
     - Identify and apply the principles of POGIL and inquiry-based learning
     - Design a POGIL activity for a specific computer science concept